MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-insights-to-azure-data-factory.md

     *  Access to the Explorer tab and associated data.
     *  Read and write access to Analytics data.

-## Create and Azure Active Directory (AAD) application and connect it to your title database
+## Create an Azure Active Directory (AAD) application and connect it to your title database

 1. Follow the steps in this [guide](create-AAD-app-for-insights.md) to create an Azure Active Directory (AAD) application and connect it to your title database.